flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-Finally, everything is automatically mixed together and outputted through the speaker/headphone jack.
+Finally, everything is automatically mixed together and output through the speaker/headphone jack.

-For practical reasons (e.g. cartridge space, need for more PCM channels, etc), you probably noticed that while this console has only two PCM channels, some games magically manage to play more than two samples at the same time.
-This is because the main CPU can lend some of its cycles to provide audio mixing as well (that gives you an idea of how powerful the ARM7 is!).
+Even though the GBA has just two PCM channels, some games can magically play more than two concurrent samples.
+How is this possible?
+Well, while only having two channels may seem a bit weak on paper, the main CPU can use some of its cycles to provide both audio sequencing and mixing (that should give you an idea of how powerful the ARM7 is!)
 {{% /inner_markdown %}}

 {{< /tab >}}